 Cocoa powder: I used Dutch-processed cocoa powder, but natural cocoa powder will work just as well for this recipe.

-All-purpose flour: Do not substitute another type of flour, like whole wheat or cake flour, or it will ruin the texture of these brownies.
+All-purpose flour: Do not substitute whole wheat flour or cake flour, or it will ruin the texture of these brownies.

 Cornstarch: Helps absorb excess moisture and thicken the batter, feel free to substitute another starch like potato or tapioca.